meteor/meteor/source/api/collections.md

 server and receives the changed values back from it over DDP.
 Unlike on the client, it does not execute the write locally first.

+If you pass a name to a client-only collection, it will not be synchronized with the server and you need to populate the collection "manually" using the low-level publication interface (`added/changed/removed`).
+See [`added`](#publish_added) for more information.

 If you pass `null` as the `name`, then you're creating a local collection.
 It's not synchronized anywhere; it's just a local scratchpad that supports Mongo-style [`find`](#find), [`insert`](#insert),